jyoung-reliable/BuildCLI/README.md

 - **Run Project**: Starts the project directly from the CLI using Spring Boot.
 - **Dockerize Project**: Generates a Dockerfile for the project, allowing easy containerization.
 - **Build and Run Docker Container**: Builds and runs the Docker container using the generated Dockerfile.
-- **CI/CD Integration**: Automatically generates configuration files por CI/CD tools (e.g., Jenkins, Github Actions) and triggers pipelines based on project changes.
+- **CI/CD Integration**: Automatically generates configuration files por CI/CD tools (e.g., Jenkins, GitHub Actions) and triggers pipelines based on project changes.
 - **Changelog Generation**: Automatically generates a structured changelog by analyzing the Git commit history, facilitating the understanding of changes between releases.
 ---